nguyenjpus/linux/_posts/2025-08-24-gdisk-lvm-raid.markdown

 ### Lessons Learned: Resizing Filesystem After Extending Logical Volume

-**After extending a logical volume with `lvextend`, you must resize the filesystem to make the additional space usable on the mounted /data directory.** Simply extending the LV increases the underlying block device size, but the filesystem (e.g., ext4 or XFS) on top of it remains unchanged until you explicitly expand it to use the new space.
-For ext4, use `sudo resize2fs /dev/myvg/mylv` to grow the filesystem.
+**After extending a logical volume with `lvextend`, you must resize the filesystem to make the additional space usable on the mounted `/data` directory.** Simply extending the LV increases the underlying block device size, but the filesystem (e.g., ext4 or XFS) remains unchanged until explicitly expanded.
+For ext4, use `sudo resize2fs /dev/myvg/mylv` to grow the filesystem to the new LV size.
 For XFS, use `sudo xfs_growfs /data`.
 Without this step, `df -h /data` will show the original size, and the extended space will remain inaccessible.

+**Shrinking Considerations**: Reducing an LV requires unmounting the filesystem (`sudo umount /data`) and, for ext4, checking and resizing the filesystem first with `sudo e2fsck -f` and `sudo resize2fs` before running `sudo lvreduce`.
+XFS does not support shrinking, so you must back up data, reformat, and restore if reduction is needed.
+Always verify free space in the VG with `sudo vgdisplay` before extending, and back up data before shrinking to avoid data loss.

 ### Verification Steps